 She also underlined that most fake stories are spread through social media, since nobody takes responsibility for this, unlike traditional media, which can publish a refutation upon request, if false information was published, or against which a claim can be filed in court.

 “The golden rule which I teach my students is to be as close to the primary source of information as possible,” said Mehraliyeva.
 “This rule is also relevant to ordinary users of information.”

 Seymur Kazimov believes that the journalists known to and trusted by people have serious responsibilities.
 They include not only the content presented to the target audience, but also the example set by journalists.

 “For example, it is particularly important that the people who are the most influential members of society get vaccinated against COVID-19 and share this message with their audience.
 Showing people that vaccination is safe and for their own good through personal example is the most reliable tool to fight fake news.”

 “It is impossible for all people to share the same approaches and opinions.
 It is normal that people have different opinions.
 However, our task is to inform, explain, and influence by personal examples,” added Seymur Kazimov.

 Being an instructor, Shafag Mehraliyeva fights fake news through the development of critical thinking and a healthy scepticism in her students.

 “They say that when critical thinking was developed in a child, at that moment, a conspiracy theory died somewhere in the world,” said Mehraliyeva.

 Finally, Shafag Mehraliyeva recalled a 2000-year-old formula for information reliability developed by Ancient Greek philosopher Aristotle.
-In his Rhetoric, he speaks about the three indispensable core components: ethos (reliability/character), pathos (emotions/mood), and logos (facts/logical reasoning).
+In his Rhetoric, he speaks about the three indispensable core components: ethos (reliability/character), pathos (emotions/mood), and logos (explainers/logical reasoning).